About Me

 My Leadership Style

-As a servant leader, I am empathetic; I take time to listen and understand my team members so that I can best serve them and support them.
+As a servant leader, I have empathy for the people I work with and support.
+I take time to listen and understand my team members so that I can best serve them and support them.
 Knowing that people thrive in a positive work culture built on trust, I strive to support others by creating a positive, supportive work environment where every team member feels valued and has access to the necessary tools to succeed.
-I leverage the expertise of my team members to support others who may be experiencing challenges while promoting a sense of collaboration and empowerment.
-I genuinely believe in the power of commitment to ongoing growth and improvement.
-I understand that success breeds success and that a commitment to ongoing learning and improvement fuels an everlasting passion for growth and excellence.
+I believe in setting clear expectations and high standards, while also providing the support teachers need to meet those expectations.
+When teachers feel supported and valued, they are more open to growth, and that ultimately leads to better outcomes for students.

 “Informed teachers are our best insurance against reading failure.
 While programs are very helpful tools, programs don’t teach; teachers do.” – Dr. Louisa C. Moats